 Coreference resolution (or entity recognition) is defined as grouping together mentions referring to the same object or entity.
-For example, in the following text.
+For example, in the following text, three mentions "John", "Mary", "student" are underlined.
+"Mary" and "student" are in the same entity since both refer to the same person.